Quicksilver151/SalatMV/README.md

 # SalatMV

-A cli version of salat mv.
+A cli version of the salat mv mobile app.
+Used to show prayer times in Maldives.

+This program uses the db from the salatmv app

 `~> salat_mv -t`

 ```
 Salat_MV-cli
 ---------------------
-Time   :  10:07 pm
+Time   :  10:07:01 pm
-Island :  WIP
 ---------------------

 Fajr:   04:50 am